 Refer to the Washington Park COVID-19 Update Page for current information on venues.

-Washington Park’s natural areas and trails are CLOSED to the public.
 Specific areas are closed where physical distancing is difficult to maintain.
 Check out a Road Closures Map before visiting.

 The safety of Park visitors and employees remains the first priority.
 Do your part to keep Portland safe: